 The purpose of these guidelines is to encourage the sustainable use of the estuary and its coastline, providing an enhanced and safer environment for recreational users and visitors to enjoy.
 Individuals and clubs are encouraged to respect, support and promote these guidelines.
+They can be found on the ASERA website here.
 They cover a range of activities, that are illustrated below.